Matt Drenik: Writer

 Drenik first contributed as a writer to an underground publication, Whoopsy Magazine, in Austin, Texas, owned by Chad Holt.
 He mainly published a column entitled, "Spitfire and Southern Grease", that chronicled the musings of barflies he encountered while running a bar in South Austin.
 After his move to Portland, he began contributing op-ed pieces to American Songwriter, Magnet, Talkhouse, and OPB Music.

-He currently lives in Los Angeles with his wife and son.